novellito/YASP/README.md

 - Go ahead into the mLab site and click the **Users** tab.
 Add a new database user & remember the credentials as this will be used soon!

 - There should be a section that has a URI similar to `mongodb://<dbuser>:<dbpassword>@something.mlab.com:1234/heroku_12133`.
-You will want to add this to the `MONGO` variable in your .env file (make sure to put in your dbuser and dbpassword).
+You will want to add this to the `MONGO_URL` variable in your .env file (make sure to put in your dbuser and dbpassword).

 - Now go back to your Heroku resources and go the the Heroku Redis page.
-Click on the **View Credentials** button and copy the URI into the `REDIS` env variable. (it should look similar to `redis://h:somelongstring@ec2-3-123-456-789.compute-1.amazonaws.com:12345`)
+Click on the **View Credentials** button and copy the URI into the `REDIS_URL` env variable. (it should look similar to `redis://h:somelongstring@ec2-3-123-456-789.compute-1.amazonaws.com:12345`)

+- Go to the settings section of the Heroku dashboard and add all of the environment variables you have in your .env file into the **config vars** section.

 - Go into the server directory (`cd server`) and run the following commands: